 EstimationPro AI EstimationPro AI

-Free landscaping cost calculator.
-Estimate costs for grading, planting, sod, mulch, hardscaping, and irrigation by yard size.
+Free landscaping cost calculator for 2026.
+Estimate costs for grading, sod, planting, mulch, hardscaping, and irrigation.
+Includes per-sq-ft pricing and labor.

 1,000+ Contractors Reviewed by Pros By EstimationPro Team